m1k1o/neko/webpage/docs/quick-start.md

 ---
-sidebar_position: 2
+description: A quick guide to get you started with Neko.
 ---

-# Quick Start Guide
+# Quick Start

 Neko is easy to use and requires no technical expertise to get started.
 All you need to do is download the Docker image and you're ready to go: